 REQ-MDT-CON-13 Operator shall be able to select specific set of device IMEI(SV) and capabilities for the measurement collection.

-REQ-MDT-CON-14 The operator shall be able to configure the duration of the measurement collection
+REQ-MDT-CON-14 The operator shall be able to configure the duration of the measurement collection.

-REQ-MDT-CON-15 The operator shall be able to configure the UE measurement types and events for collection
+REQ-MDT-CON-15 The operator shall be able to configure the UE measurement types and events for collection.

 REQ-MDT-CON-16 The operator shall be able to configure the type of UE measurement reporting and log formats i.e. raw measurement results or type of measurement aggregation (e.g. statistical aggregation of raw measurement results, sampling of raw measurement results, etc.)